camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 * Open the "Home" view of Cawemo
 * Create a new "Catalog Project" using the split button and give it a name
-* Inside this Catalog Project, create a new UiPath Template (please note: for Cawemo On-Premises 1.4 there is only the raw JSON editing of templates available and the button is called "New template")
+* Inside this Catalog Project create a new "Service Task Template"

-* Edit the template as follows:
+Edit the template as follows:

+* General
   * Template name: Define a human readable name, such that users will understand which UiPath package this template refers to
   * Service task label: leave empty if you do not want to give a defaul label to the BPMN service task
+* Implementation Type
+  * Implementation Type: choose either UiPath or Automation Anywhere
-  * UiPath package name: add the package name that you defined in UiPath Orchestrator
+  * UiPath Package Name: add the package name that you defined in UiPath Orchestrator
+  * Automation Anywhere Bot Name: TODO describe bot name
+* Input Parameters
-  * Input parameter: for each UiPath IN argument add one entry with the matching name
+  * for each UiPath IN argument add one entry with the matching name
+* Output Parameters
-  * Output parameter: for each UiPath OUT argument add one entry with the matching name
+  * for each UiPath OUT argument add one entry with the matching name

-  * Descriptions: In order to provide details on how to use the template, explain what the UiPath package does or what values each parameter expects.
+Descriptions: In order to provide details on how to use the template, explain what the UiPath package does or what values each parameter expects.
 The descriptions will be shown in the Camunda Modeler when the template is being used.

 Templates are saved automatically and will be available immediately to the Camunda Modeler.
 Versioning and publishing of templates is already planned to be added soon.

+TODO: describe publishing

 Learn more about <a target="_blank" href="https://docs.camunda.org/manual/latest/modeler/element-templates/">advanced configuration options of templates</a>.